luontola/territory-bro/resources/public/documentation.md

 ## Getting Started

-1. Visit <https://beta.territorybro.com> and register a new congregation in Territory Bro.
+1. [Register a new congregation](/register) in Territory Bro.
 You will need to login using your Google or Facebook account.
     * If somebody has already registered your congregation to Territory Bro, they can give you access to it if you:
-        1. Visit <https://beta.territorybro.com/join> to find out your User ID code (it's made of 36 random numbers, letters and dashes).
+        1. Visit the [Join an existing congregation](/join) page to find out your User ID code (it's made of 36 random numbers, letters and dashes).
         2. Send the User ID to the person who already can access your congregation in Territory Bro.
         3. They will need to visit the congregation's settings page in Territory Bro, and add you there using your User ID.

-2. After registering the congregation, in the congregation's *Settings* page there is a button to download a *QGIS project file*.
+2. After registering the congregation, in the congregation's **Settings** page there is a button to download a **QGIS project file**.
 Save the project file on your computer.

 3. Download and install the latest [QGIS 3.x LTR (Long Term Release)](https://www.qgis.org/).
 This program will be used to edit the territory maps.